 Why you should be managing your discounting policy as a part of your pricing strategy to grow sales and profitability in a smarter way.
+6 questions to consider.

 Discounting is a bigger problem than you may think

 Pricing and discounting are two sides of the same coin.
-In fact, you could argue that discounting is actually a part of pricing strategy.
+In fact, you could argue that discounting is actually a part of the pricing strategy.
 You need to get both right to grow your profitability.

 Yet, while some businesses take time over their pricing strategy, details pertaining to the discounts applied thereafter are often left to accounting or, more worryingly, sales.